Skip to content

 vLLM Native API

 Using vllm-rbln, you can easily utilize the vLLM API for large language models (LLMs).
+In this tutorial, you will learn how to perform inference with the Llama3-8B and Llama3.1-8B models using vLLM API, utilizing Eager Attention and Flash Attention, respectively.

 How to install

 First, make sure you have the latest versions of the required packages including rebel-compiler, optimum-rbln, and vllm-rbln.
 You need access rights to Rebellions' private PyPI server.
-Please refer to Installation Guide for more information.
-You can find the latest version of the packages in Release Note.
+Please refer to the Installation Guide for more information.
+You can find the latest version of the packages in the Release Note.

-$ pip3 install -i https://pypi.rbln.ai/simple/ "rebel-compiler>=0.7.1" "optimum-rbln>=0.2.0" "vllm-rbln>=0.2.0"
+$ pip3 install --extra-index https://pypi.rbln.ai/simple/ "rebel-compiler>=0.7.3" "optimum-rbln>=0.7.3.post2" "vllm-rbln>=0.7.3"

 from optimum.rbln import RBLNLlamaForCausalLM

-model_id = "meta-llama/Llama-2-7b-chat-hf"
+model_id = "meta-llama/Meta-Llama-3-8B-Instruct"

 compiled_model = RBLNLlamaForCausalLM.from_pretrained(